-The NGV Kids program is generously supported by The Truby and Florence Williams Charitable Trust, managed by Equity Trustees, and Official Supplier Canson Australia.
+The NGV Kids program is generously supported by The Truby and Florence Williams Charitable Trust, managed by Equity Trustees.
+The NGV gratefully acknowledges the Packer Family and Crown Resorts Foundations for their support of NGV learning resources.
+The NGV would also like to thank Official Supplier, Canson Australia

 Tips for experiencing art and the Gallery with young children